allenai/ViRB/README.md

 strong correlation between the performance on ImageNet classification and tasks from other categories.*

-To specify which task we want to train we create a vtab_config yaml file which defines the task name and training configuration.
-The file `configs/vtab_configs/all.yaml` contains configurations for every task supported by this package so it is a good starting point.
+To specify which task we want to train we create a virb_config yaml file which defines the task name and training configuration.
+The file `configs/virb_configs/all.yaml` contains configurations for every task supported by this package so it is a good starting point.
 We can select only a few tasks to train and comment out the other configurations.